mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 # **_Mountain Gear_**

 This project is my fourth Milestone Project for the [Code Institute](https://codeinstitute.net/) Full Stack Software Developer Diploma.
-This project is designed to demostrate my capabilities to create a Full Stack web application with the use of [Python3](https://www.python.org/download/releases/3.0/) and
+This project is designed to demonstrate my capabilities to create a Full Stack web application with the use of [Python3](https://www.python.org/download/releases/3.0/) and
 [Django](https://www.djangoproject.com/).
-The project is an e-commerce application which will be using a Sql type database to store product informations.
-Also in the database will be stored user informations to allow users to login, logout and store delivery informations.
+The project is an e-commerce application which will be using a Sql type database to store products, users, orders, reviews and wishlists.

 ## **_UX_**